 The Osinter plan is €29.99/month, includes all modules including LinkedIn, and gives you 30 full-access requests/month.
 It also spans modules like GitHub, Notion, Trello, Gravatar, Fitbit, Strava, Dropbox, Facebook, and more.

-That is useful for investigators.
+That is useful for investigations.

 The cap says it all.

-The LinkedIn-shaped caveat in the room
+The caveat in plain English

-Why the pricing page is better than most of the market
+Why the pricing page is better than most

 Icypeas publishes real numbers.